soprasteria/terraform-aws-wellarchitected-conformance/README.md

 # terraform-aws-wellarchitected-conformance

-# TLDR
+# TL;DR
 This Terraform module deploys AWS Config Conformance Packs mapped to pillars in the Well-Architected Framework.
-A Lambda function can populate the Notes field in the Well-Architected Tool with AWS Config resource compliance check information.
+A Lambda function can populate the Notes field in the Well-Architected Tool with AWS Config resource compliance check results.

 # About
 Are you Well-Architected?
 How do you measure it, specifically?